frederikbosch/standard-proposals/declarative-shadow-dom/adoptedstylesheets.md

 Such an example is becoming a very verbose.
 Especially when someone would like to use a custom-element framework like [shoelace](https://shoelace.style).
 All these elements require a `<template>` tag with a required `shadowrootmode="open"` and a `shadowrootadoptedstylesheets` to make sure it is styled.

-## Complexity at the server side
+### Complexity at the server side

-When rendering a document mentioned, a discussion for backend team might be: should we encapsulate the usage of our custom elements framework?
+When rendering the document mentioned above, a discussion for backend team might be: should we encapsulate the usage of our custom elements framework?
 Why would we want to write this in our server side templates?

 ```html